How Much Does Mobile Home Skirting Installation Cost in 2025?

 Vinyl Skirting

-Vinyl is the most common siding material since it's affordable and suitable for most climates.
-The cost to install vinyl skirting is between $630 and $1,550, depending on the size of the mobile home and the manufacturer.
+Vinyl is the most common siding material because it's affordable and suitable for most climates.
+Depending on the size of the mobile home and the manufacturer, the cost to install vinyl skirting is between $630 and $1,550.

 Insulated Vinyl Skirting

-Insulated vinyl skirting adds a layer of protection from the outdoor elements, costing $1,440 to $4,480.
-Insulated skirting is particularly valuable in cold climates because it helps keep plumbing lines and connections underneath the home from freezing during the winter.
+Insulated vinyl skirting, which costs $1,440 to $4,480, adds a layer of protection from the outdoor elements.
+It is particularly valuable in cold climates because it helps keep plumbing lines and connections underneath the home from freezing during the winter.

 Faux Stone